What is a Human Firewall

 Typically when your managed IT support provider talks to you about your firewall, it has to do with a hardware device, or some software on your computer.
 A regular firewall is a device or software that blocks certain types of traffic from entering your network.
 Most internet traffic, which is when a user visits a website, passes through the firewall on a specific port, or assigned number for that traffic.
 Emails coming in and out of your network travel on a different port, or number.
 You want to block ports that aren’t in use by a program on your network to lock the doors to your network.
 You typically will do this through your firewall.
 It’s basically a security device that helps keep the good traffic flowing, and the keeps the bad traffic out.

 Building a human firewall requires a lot of training, and a lot of practice.
 It’s so easy to fall for some of these recent scams.
 If you aren’t vigilant, you could get sucked in easily since the attacks are becoming more and more convincing.
-There are a few areas you should concentrate on with your employees to build a fantastic human firewall.
+There are a few areas you should concentrate on with your employees to build a fantastic human firewall example.

 Top areas of weakness to the human firewall